East Asian religions: Taoism

-Neo-Confucianism was developed in reaction to Taoism and Chan Buddhism.
-It was formulated during the Song dynasty, but its roots may be traced to scholars of the Tang dynasty.
-It draw Buddhist religious concepts and Taoist yin yang theory, as well as the Yijing, and placed them within the framework of classic Confucianism.

-Despite Neo-Confucianism's incorporation of elements of Buddhism and Taoism, its apologists still decried both faiths.
-Neo-Confucianism was an officially endorsed faith for over five centuries, deeply influencing all of East Asia.

-New Confucianism is a modernist Confucianism, which accommodates modern science and democratic ideals, while remaining conservative in preserving traditional Neo-Confucianist positions.
-The influence of New Confucianism prompted since Deng Xiaoping became the leader of China in 1978 and helped cultural exchanges between China and Taiwan.

 Shinto

 Two women praying in front of a Japanese Shinto shrine.

-Shinto is the ethnic religion of Japan.
+Shinto, japanese folk religion is the ethnic religion of Japan.
 Shinto literally means "Way of the gods".
 Shinto practitioners commonly affirm tradition, family, nature, cleanliness and ritual observation as core values.

-Taoist influence is significant in their beliefs about nature and self-mastery.
 Ritual cleanliness is a central part of Shinto life.
 Shrines have a significant place in Shinto, being places for the veneration of the kami (gods or spirits).
 "Folk", or "popular", Shinto features an emphasis on shamanism, particularly divination, spirit possession and faith healing.
 "Sect" Shinto is a diverse group including mountain-worshippers and Confucian Shinto schools.

+Vietnamese folk religion

+Vietnamese folk religion is a group of spiritual beliefs and practices adhered to by the Vietnamese people.
+About 86% of the population in Vietnam are reported as irreligious, but many among them practice folk religious traditions.

+Korean shamanism

+Korean shamanism, Musok(巫俗,shaman mores) is Korea’s native folk religion.
+Centered on ancestral veneration and ritual offerings, it addresses and resolves grief through shamanic rites (gut) accompanied by communal music and dance.
+Over time, it integrated elements of Confucianism, Buddhism, and Daoism, giving rise to Silla and Goryeo’s Pungryudo ('way of elegant mores') ideals.

+Religious Confucianism

+Religious Confucianism refers to the form of practicing Confucianism as a faith.
+In East Asia, Religious Confucianism was rare and was primarily observed by the sadaebu, the ruling group of Korea's Joseon dynasty.
+Driven by their faith in religious Confucianism, they oppressed their folk religion.
+Today, it can be found in Korea and Indonesia.

-Interaction with Indian religions
+Interaction with Buddhism

 A painting of Confucius presenting a young Buddha to Laozi.

 The entry of Buddhism into China from the Indian subcontinent was marked by interaction and syncretism with Taoism in particular.
 Originally seen as a kind of "foreign Taoism", Buddhism's scriptures were translated into Chinese using the Taoist vocabulary.
 Chan Buddhism was particularly modelled after Taoism, integrating distrust of scripture, text and even language, as well as the Taoist views of embracing "this life", dedicated practice and the "every-moment".
 In the Tang period Taoism incorporated such Buddhist elements as monasteries, vegetarianism, prohibition of alcohol, the doctrine of emptiness, and collecting scripture into tripartite organisation.
 During the same time, Chan Buddhism grew to become the largest sect in Chinese Buddhism.

 The Buddha's "Dharma" seemed alien and amoral to conservative and Confucian sensibilities.
 Confucianism promoted social stability, order, strong families, and practical living, and Chinese officials questioned how monastic lifestyle and personal attainment of enlightenment benefited the empire.
 However, Buddhism and Confucianism eventually reconciled after centuries of conflict and assimilation.

 Ideological and political rivals for centuries, Taoism, Confucianism, and Buddhism deeply influenced one another.
 They did share some similar values.
 All three embraced a humanist philosophy emphasising moral behavior and human perfection.
 In time, most Chinese people identified to some extent with all three traditions simultaneously.
 This became institutionalised when aspects of the three schools were synthesised in the Neo-Confucian school.